 - Running built-in reports

-- Modify and move task on a team member basis
+- Modifying and moving tasks on a team member basis

 Register Now for a public course at our downtown Toronto location at 1 Yonge Street, Suite 1801 (Toronto Star Building), Toronto, Ontario, Canada.